Here are some ways to reduce your risk of gestational diabetes :

 Besides increasing your risk for gestational diabetes, excessive weight gain during pregnancy is also a risk factor for obesity post-pregnancy.
 It should be noted that the subject of recommended pregnancy weight gain remains somewhat controversial and that some feel that the above guidelines are too high.
 Talk with your doctor about what range of weight gain is right for you.

-Talk to your doctor about whether you should take probiotic supplements to reduce your risk of gestational diabetes.
+If you smoke, talk to your doctor about ways to quit to reduce your risk of gestational diabetes.

 Participating in a regular exercise program can lower your risk of developing gestational diabetes by helping you maintain a healthy weight.
 But, it is very important that you discuss exercise with your doctor before you begin.